openeuler-mirror/docs/docs/en/docs/StratoVirt/interconnect_isula.md

 ## Overview

-To provide a better isolation environment for containers and improve system security, you can use the iSula secure container, that is, connect StratoVirt to the iSula secure container.
+To provide a better isolation environment for containers and improve system security, you can interconnect StratoVirt with iSula security containers.

 ## Connecting to the iSula Secure Container

 ### **Prerequisites**

-The iSulad and kata-containers have been installed, and the iSulad supports the containerd-kata-shim-v2 container runtime and the devicemapper storage driver.
+iSulad and kata-containers have been installed, and iSulad supports the containerd-kata-shim-v2 container runtime and devicemapper storage driver.

 The following describes how to install and configure iSulad and kata-containers.

-1. Configure the yum repository and install iSulad and kata-containers as user root:
+1. Configure the yum source and install iSulad and kata-containers as the **root** user.

    ```shell
    # yum install iSulad
    # yum install kata-containers
    ```

-2. Create and configure the storage:
+2. Create and configure a storage device.

    You need to plan the drive, for example, /dev/sdxx, which will be formatted.